1 Introduction

 verification and validation tasks in a model-based design process.

-may be used to drive the development of control software, and may also serve as
+models may be used to drive the development of control software, and may

-a basis for software and system testing.
-One benefit of model-based design is
+also serve as a basis for software and system testing.
+One benefit of

-quite dramatic over-all reductions in the cost of control-system development,
+over-all reductions in the cost of control-system development, especially

-gains organizations realize from model-based design by automating testing and validation
+the gains organizations realize from model-based design by automating many

 -